SESARLab/mfh-dl-performace-testing/thesis.md

 <sub>Table 3: Performance evaluation for Query 1</sub>

 Query 1 execution is fast on both platforms, staying under a 500 milliseconds threshold since it takes advantage of time partitions on Apache Hive and time segmentations on Apache Druid.
-Using Apache Druid, we can see a considerable decrease in Average response time value, making this platform greatly performant than Hive.
+Using Apache Druid, we can see a considerable decrease in average response time value, making this platform greatly performant than Hive.

 <div style="page-break-after: always; visibility: hidden;"></div>